 Most recoveries take between 1-5 days to complete though it does depend on the extent of the damage to the drive or device.
 You will be told how long it’s like to take alongside your price quote.

-Price does depend on what device you are giving us and what physical state it is in.
+Price does depend on what device you are giving us and what physical state it is in but start at £89 inc vat.
 Our data recovery evaluation is free on our standard service and we will provide you with a report on the condition of your drive and a price quote for recovery upon inspection.
 You have the option of accepting the quote or rejecting it at this point.

 We conduct ourselves at all times in a professional manner and this includes your privacy and our honest appraisal of your drive.
 We offer very competitive prices while maintaining a very high degree of success and only charge if we are successful at recovering your data.